CenturyLinkCloud/PublicKB/Cloud Application Manager/Cloud Optimization/partner-cloud-integration-aws-hardening-permissions.md

 All policies summarized in this document result from intensive consultation with AWS MSP specialists, and are designed to be in accordance with partner requirements and suggested best practices.
 All policies have been reviewed and approved by the vendor and third-party auditors.

 #### Hardening, Re-Hardening, Overrides, and Exceptions
-The following IAM hardening roles and policies are applied at the time the account is optimized.
+The following IAM hardening roles and policies are applied at the time the account is integrated with Cloud Application Manager.
 Additionally, CenturyLink will occasionally re-apply these policies.
-The entire process is applied to any optimized account to which CAM still has administrative rights.
+The entire process is applied to any integrated account to which CAM still has administrative rights.
 Any deviations from the standard will be overwritten except where there are overrides or customizations.

 Overrides can be be performed by customer users with appropriate permissions or by CenturyLink Support Staff.
 Where the CAMOverridePolicy and CAMOpsOverridePolicy are used, users may modify permissions of CAM, Admin Users, and CenturyLink CenturyLink Support Staff via the AWS IAM Console.
 These policies will not be overwritten when account hardening is re-applied.
 Please be aware that these polices may be applied to several roles.